|Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 Gigantic (GG) 40-60cm

 Minis (MM) 5-10cm each

 |Materials||Plush from all new materials.
 Stuffed with polyester fiber fill.
 Surface washable: sponge with water & soap, air dry.|

 |Packaging||Each plush microbe includes a printed card with fun, educational and fascinating facts about the actual microbe or cell.|

 |Safety||Every product meets or exceeds U.S. and European standards for safety.
 For ages 3 and up.|

 All about Bone Cell (Osteocyte)

-Your bones are made primarily of an intricate edifice of mineralized tissue laid down by bone cells like a coral reef.
+FACTS: Your bones are made primarily of an intricate edifice of mineralized tissue laid down by bone cells like a coral reef.

 At first, the work is exciting and productive, as young cuboidal osteoblasts dutifully secrete the osteoid tissue that forms the bone matrix.
 Unfortunately, as the bone is constructed, these cells soon find themselves imprisoned in their own handiwork, buried alive!